Make sure you get what you pay for when ordering flowers

 Larry Wood owner of Ninth Street Flowers in Durham said when ordering flowers from online company customers have to realize the amount they are paying is not all going to their flower order.

 "There's a skimming between the fees and percentage they take off of the product," Wood said.
-"The local florist that eventually gets that order is given about 65 to 70% of what they spent.
-If they think they've spent 100, I might get 65, well I'm doing it based off what $65.00 looks like."
+"The local florist that eventually gets that order is given about 65 to 70 percent of what they spent.
+If they think they've spent 100, I might get 65, well I'm doing it based off what $65 looks like."

-Wood adds just because the picture online looks full and with specific flowers, the small print does allow for substitutions.
+Wood added just because the picture online looks full and with specific flowers, the small print does allow for substitutions.
 Larry offers this advice if you want to guarantee the flowers your order are made from a local florist.

 "Search the word florist with the zip code you're trying to have the flowers to deliver to and skip down to where you get the organic search results, and usually you can find someone who is local," he said.
 "You can ask what's fresh.
 What's available, and you're going to get someone who gets something in more recently, and you're going to get full value."